europace/bausparkassen-market-engine-api/README.md

 ## Performance

 The calculation response must be within 4 seconds, slower responses will be discarded.
 The acceptance response should be within 20 seconds, but responses here may still be processed if certain overruns occur.
-If the response time is significantly higher, the functionality of our platform deteriorates for other partners, e.g. brokers.
+If the response time is significantly higher, the functionality of our platform deteriorates for other partners, e.g. agents.

 ## Examples